EstherPlomp/TNW-PhD-Newsletters/README.md

 - Read up on **salary information** in Europe: [Uncompetitive pay is behind exodus of academics in Italy](https://www.universityworldnews.com/post.php?story=20230321143001600).
 - Read some [Tips for Early Career Academics](https://sites.google.com/view/dvugroup/resources/tips-for-early-career-academics).
 - Read a **postdoc's experience** on [redefining academic success](https://elifesciences.org/articles/83251).
-- Sometimes it is better to **say no to things**.
-[Use one of the 20 templates](https://www.inc.com/jessica-stillman/productivity-meetings-time-management-emails.html) to turn down any opportunities/requests that you don't have time for.

 # Tools
 - **Chem4Word** will allow you to draw different kinds of chemical reactions and specifying reactants, products, reaction type with reagents and conditions in Microsoft Word.